 The Navy has a 10-15% acceptance rate.

 Upon selection, students are commissioned in the inactive Navy Reserve while they finish law school.
 After completing law school, gaining bar admission, and successful completion of the Navy Officer Development School, participants are appointed as active-duty Navy judge advocates.
 This is the most common way to become a Navy JAG Corps officer.

 How do you apply for a summer internship or school-year externship with the Navy?

 To apply for an internship, you must go on the website.
 The Navy offers both unpaid summer internships and school-year externships.
 You can intern at a Navy base overseas.
 The more open you are to interning in a wide variety of locations, the more likely your internship application is to be successful.

 Great Lakes Naval Station is located just north of Chicago, which means that Notre Dame students can extern with the Navy during the semester through Notre Dame’s Law in Chicago program.
-Because of the Navy base’s unique proximity to Chicago, the Navy is the only military branch that Notre Dame students can extern with during the school-year.
-If you want to apply for a Chicago program externship with the Navy, contact me.
-To participate this fall, you must apply by Friday, June 8.
+Because of the Navy base’s unique proximity to Chicago, the Navy is the only military branch for which Notre Dame students can extern during the school year.
+If you want to apply for a Chicago program externship with the Navy, look for the emails about spring externship registration.